bluescarni/tanuki/doc/config.rst

 .. cpp:var:: template <typename T, typename IFace> requires iface_with_impl<IFace, T> inline constexpr std::size_t holder_size

-   Helper to compute the amount of memory (in bytes) needed to store in a :cpp:class:`wrap` a value of type :cpp:type:`T` wrapped by the interface :cpp:type:`IFace`.
+   Helper to compute the total amount of memory (in bytes) needed to statically store in a :cpp:class:`wrap` a value of type :cpp:type:`T` wrapped by the interface :cpp:type:`IFace`.

 .. cpp:var:: template <typename T, typename IFace> requires iface_with_impl<IFace, T> inline constexpr std::size_t holder_align

-   Helper to compute the amount of memory (in bytes) needed to store in a :cpp:class:`wrap` a value of type :cpp:type:`T` wrapped by the interface :cpp:type:`IFace`.
+   Helper to compute the alignment (in bytes) required to statically store in a :cpp:class:`wrap` a value of type :cpp:type:`T` wrapped by the interface :cpp:type:`IFace`.

+.. cpp:concept:: template <typename RefIFace> valid_ref_iface

+   This concept is satisfied if :cpp:type:`RefIFace` is a valid :ref:`reference interface <ref_interface>`.

+   When using C++23, this concept is satisfied by any non-cv qualified class type.
+In C++20, :cpp:type:`RefIFace` must also define in its scope an ``impl`` class template/template alias depending exactly on one parameter.

 .. cpp:concept:: template <auto Cfg> valid_config